redis/redis-doc/docs/manual/data-types/_index.md

 Redis also supports Bitmaps and HyperLogLogs which are actually data types based on the String base type, but having their own semantics.

-Please refer to the [introduction to Redis data types](/topics/data-types-intro) for information about those types.
+Please refer to the [data types tutorial](/topics/data-types-tutorial) for information about those types.